 We do not profit from affiliate links and our podcast is not monetized.
 We might have done that if we could, but we’re working mums and… we just don’t have time.
 We do accept new-release books from publishers that we want to read and because we want to support local authors but please don’t offer to send us a book unless you are an established Australian publishing house publishing great books for children.

-If you know a librarian, teacher, parent or even a bookshop that is looking for book recommendations, please pass on our details, leave a recommendation on our Facebook Page or write us a review in iTunes.
+If you know a librarian, teacher, parent or even a bookshop that is looking for book recommendations, please pass on our details, leave a recommendation on our Facebook Page or write us a review on Apple Podcasts.

 With a background in paediatric nursing, Julie Anne Grasso spent many years literally wrapping children in cotton wool.
 Every day she witnessed courage and resilience from the tiny people she cared for, which inspired her to write stories to entertain them.
 A self-confessed science fiction nerd and cupcake enthusiast, Julie is the author of the Frankie Dupont Mysteries, as well as quirky historical middle-grade fiction, zany time wrangling junior fiction adventures and funny picture books with STEM themes.
 Julie lives in Melbourne and is hoping to perfect her gluten-free apple/cinnamon/peanut butter cupcake recipe to take the world by storm.

-Pamela grew up as much in Avonlea and Narnia as in England but she eventually moved to Melbourne and the real world, where she became a software developer and dance teacher.
-But that little girl who loved books was still inside and trying to get out.
-She eventually did get out (it was messy) and set about writing poetry and books for children – everything from picture books to middle-grade novels.
-She particularly loves writing humour, fantasy and rhyme.
-In 2018, she published her absolutely-hilarious-not-scary-at-all chapter book for reluctant readers, Zombies Alive! and is published in three short-story anthologies.
+Pamela grew up as much in Avonlea and Narnia as in England but she eventually moved to Melbourne and the real world.
+She worked in software development and taught dance but eventually returned to her childhood fantasy of becoming a writer.
+In 2018, Pamela published her absolutely-hilarious-not-scary-at-all chapter book for reluctant readers, Zombies Alive! and is published in three short-story anthologies.
 Pamela also reviews books for the CBCA publication Reading Time and subedits a quarterly magazine.
-Her greatest loves are her family, her collection of smelly old books and her other collection of even-smellier old ballet shoes.
+Her greatest loves are her family, her garden, her smelly old books and her even-smellier old ballet shoes.